 ‘No one gets out… alive’

-Death House – later retitled Zombie Death House – is a 1987 American crime-horror feature film directed by actor John Saxon (Queen of Blood; Cannibal Apocalypse; A Nightmare on Elm Street) from a screenplay written by William Selby, David S. Freeman and Kate Wittcomb.
+Death House – later retitled Zombie Death House – is a 1987 American crime-horror film directed by actor John Saxon (Queen of Blood; Cannibal Apocalypse; A Nightmare on Elm Street) from a screenplay written by William Selby, David S. Freeman and Kate Wittcomb.

 Derek Keelor (Dennis Cole) takes a job as a chauffeur for mob boss Vic Moretti (Anthony Franciosa).
 Derek gets it on with Moretti’s girlfriend, so the crime lord takes revenge by drowning his girlfriend in the bath and framing her lover for the crime.
 Derek is sentenced to death row.